Kron4ek/FAudio-Builds/README.md

 # FAudio Builds
-Latest FAudio builds (dlls) for Wine.
+FAudio MinGW (dlls) builds for Wine.
 Compiled with FFmpeg (and therefore WMA) support.

 To install, copy (or create symlinks) all dlls to **"PREFIX_PATH/drive_c/windows/system32"** directory and override them to "Native" in winecfg.
 Or just use **"wine_setup_faudio.sh"** script, for example: